PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 This mode of thinking is fast, emotional, and unconscious.
 It requires little effort, but is prone to error.

 Let's focus on a more concrete example of implicit bias: Ethnic profiling.
-A Dutch police officer may be committed to 'protect and serve' its community, and perceive itself as impartial, yet at the same time they can lead a stop and frisk police action that targets a specific ethnic group (e.g. Dutch citizens of Turkish descent).
-Consciously the police officer is deeply loyal to the idea of protecting the community; however their behavior is inconsistent with those beliefs because they are showing prejudice against certain members of the community.
+A Dutch police officer may be committed to 'protect and serve' its community, and perceive itself as impartial, yet at the same time, they can lead a stop and frisk police action that targets a specific ethnic group (e.g., Dutch citizens of Turkish descent).
+Consciously, the police officer is deeply loyal to protecting the community; however, their behavior is inconsistent with those beliefs because they are showing prejudice against certain community members.

 <img src="./images/implicit_bias.jpg" alt="Implicit bias" width="600">

 *Figure 2.
 Implicit bias.*

-The ability to hold these two truths (e.g. 'serve and protect the community', and 'unequal treatment of community members based on ethnicity') and not see them is what makes implicit biases so dangerous.
+The ability to hold these two truths (e.g., 'serve and protect the community', and 'unequal treatment of community members based on ethnicity') and not see them is what makes implicit biases so dangerous.

 ### 2.1 Implicit bias test